 Ultimately, the relationship didn’t last.

-So getting clear on your requirements and whether your relationship is aligned with your requirements—before you make a commitment—is really, really important.
+So getting clear on your relationship requirements and whether your relationship is aligned with your relationship requirements—before you make a commitment—is really, really important.

 Ask Powerful Questions That Help You Imagine Your Relationship Long-Term

 There are powerful questions that we need to ask ourselves before considering a relationship commitment.